danielmtro/VFX_FPGA/README.md

 # VFX_FPGA: Assignment 2 for MTRX3700.

+# TO DO

+1. Test Bench for Address Generator
+2. Test Bench for Data Expander (Adam have you done this already?)
+3. Test Bench for FFT

 ## Rules
 1. Do not edit the main.
 Always branch before you edit, create new files, etc. Only push to the main once your module is complete and passes its test benches
 2. Once you have created a module, immediately make a test bench